microsoft/PowerPlatformConnectors/independent-publisher-connectors/U.K. Government Bank Holidays/README.md

 Just adding the connector to your Power Automate to access the holidays.

 **Note**
 No compose is used on the output of the connector.
 For example to get the count of each kingdom's holidays a string variable can be initialised.
-The count is obtained by refering to the connector output body.
+The count is obtained by referring to the connector output body.

 For example to count the Scotish Bank Holiday the instruction is